House viewing checklist for every house hunter

-On average, we spend less time making the life-changing decision of buying a property than we do booking a holiday or purchasing a new computer.
+On average, we spend less time making the life-changing decision of buying a property, than we do booking a holiday or purchasing a new computer.
+If you turn up to look at a property without a house viewing checklist, you’re bound to miss something critical to your decision.

 Research by Abbey National confirms that the average time a consumer spends viewing houses prior to submitting a bid is just 96 minutes.